 - Are you creating original, niche content that can’t be found anywhere else?
 If so, you’ve probably got a fanbase who would support your initiative because they can’t get videos like yours from other channels.

 - Is your subscriber count growing?
 Do subscribers account for a higher percentage of watch time than non-subscribed viewers?
 Check your Subscribers report in YouTube Analytics to help understand who is watching your channel.

 - Is engagement on your channel high?
 Do you get a lot of “Likes” and supportive comments?
 Do you have high audience retention?
-Check your Engagement reports to see how enthusiastic your viewers are.
+Check your Interaction reports to see how enthusiastic your viewers are.
 Highly-engaged, passionate fans can be your best advocates!

 - How are similar channels performing?
 Try using public data to find channels comparable to yours in subscribers and content who are using crowdfunding platforms.
 See what types of projects they’re promoting, types of rewards they’re offering, and browse video comments to see how their audience responded.

 If you have a loyal audience who loves your channel and supports your ideas, you might be a good candidate for crowdfunding.